Customer Service What? The best "Customer Service blog"!

 It's not Just Customer Service

 To help in this maddening world of business it is still very important to focus on the customer.
 Why?
 First of all they do pay the bills.
-It is in the customer that we find the reason to keep the doors open and hope for our future.
+It is in the customer that we find the reason to keep the doors open and hope for our companies future.
 With this in mind the idea of customer service isn't enough.
 Being polite, smiling, gracious, courteous, helpful and a host of other adjectives aren’t going to bring the house down.
 Customer service is only a part of a larger picture as well as is marketing, and branding.
 They are all pieces of the "Customer Experience".

-We are just a few days away from the reflection on the past year performances the consideration of New Years resolutions.
-Let’s remake the way we do business and deal with our customers, one that will define us and separate us from the pack.
-Let us look beyond the realm of customer service to truly serve our clients/customers and look at the development of and the management of the customer experience.
+We are just a few days away from the reflecting on the past year performances, which should be reflected in our consideration of our coming New Years resolutions.
+Let’s resolve to remake the way we do business and deal with our customers.
+One that will define us and separate us from the pack.
+Let us look beyond the realm of customer service to truly serve our clients/customers and expand our horizons for the year to come.

 As always we invite your comments.